addr2data/webinar-01/README.rst

 |

-Then, let's accept the VPC peering connection
+Accept the VPC peering connection

 ::